 - CSGF project: if you have a DOE Computational Science Graduate Fellowship.

 - DOE Base: for production-ready projects that receive direct grant support from one of the six DOE Offices of Science or whose research reflects the mission of the Office of Science.
 See Eligibility and DOE Mission.

-- Education: if the project is for classroom teaching
+- Education: only if the project is for classroom teaching (and not research).

 The sponsoring site is usually the host institution of the request PI.
-If your site is not included in the pull-down menu, click on the link click here to add it.
+If your site is not listed, click on the link to add a new organization.
 A pop-up window will appear:

 - Enter the Organization name.

-- Selet the appropriate Organization Type (one of DOE Lab, Industry, Non-Profit, Other Gov Lab, Provate Lab, University).
+- Selet the appropriate Organization Type (one of DOE Lab, Industry, Non-Profit, Other Gov Lab, Private Lab, University).